B-5 rehabilitation planning meetings

 - Encourage anyone who is not participating to speak

-At the same time, everyone must avoid repetition or saying more than necessary, and when something has been agreed upon, no further comments are needed.
+At the same time, everyone must avoid repetition or saying more than necessary, and no further comments are needed when something has been agreed upon.

 Maintain focus.

-A common failure is focusing on manageable or resolvable matters to avoid confronting significant, more considerable difficulties.
-Everyone needs to remind themselves and others of the critical issues requiring discussion and consider how their contribution relates to the essential points.
+Thus, the purpose must be integrated into the context to ensure the scope is defined and covered.
+Most gatherings are to plan all aspects of rehabilitation, and in complex cases, a common failure is focusing on manageable or resolvable matters to avoid confronting significant, more considerable difficulties.
+Everyone must remind themselves and others of the critical issues requiring discussion and consider how their contribution relates to the essential points.

 In rehabilitation planning, complex issues often relate to the long-term, what will happen after the episode in question, and they concern accommodation, social activities, and social relationships.
 Two other issues commonly avoided are whether treatments should be stopped and when to tell someone their expectations will not be met.

 In 1999, I proposed a detailed agenda for stroke rehabilitation goal-planning meetings.
-The detail is only relevant to a small proportion of sessions, but the general structure is appropriate and will be used here.
-Rehabilitation planning meetings are too frequent to allow patient-specific agendas to be prepared and circulated; moreover, discussions are likely to have a predictable structure within any service.
+The details are only relevant to a small proportion of sessions, but the general structure is appropriate and will be used here.
+Rehabilitation planning meetings are too frequent to allow patient-specific agendas to be prepared and circulated; moreover, discussions will likely have a predictable structure within any service.

 All rehabilitation meetings should have a similar general structure, although they will differ in the time devoted to each component.
 Moreover, additional parts may be added, or, rarely, portions may be left out.
 I will suggest a generic structure here.
-Most case conferences will have a similar design, and this will be close enough to enable anyone to prepare for any rehabilitation meeting.
+Most case conferences will have a similar design, close enough to enable anyone to prepare for rehabilitation meetings.

 This is essential.
 It is polite, allows new people to explain who they are and why they are attending, and reminds family members and the patient who each person is.
 People should give their information clearly, in sufficient but not excessive detail.